Kappalur

 Kappalur is a suburban area in Madurai district of Tamil Nadu, India.
 It is 16 km South of district headquarters Madurai, and 4 km from the nearby town Tirumangalam, Madurai.

-Kappalur's pin code is 625008.

 Basic Information

 Kappalur Local Administration is situated in Tirumangalam Circle in the district of Madurai.
 Kappalur has a Toll Plaza.
 Proposed AIIMS hospital site is located nearby.
 The government has created Utchapatti-Thoppur satellite Township in Kappalur.
 Kappalur SIDCO (Small Industries Development Corporation Ltd.) Industrial estate has many polymer and houseware manufacturing units, industrial engineering service units, etc.

-Real estate is picking limits in next 5 years.

 Kappalur has become the next emerging business hub for automotive industries such as KUN BMW, Isuzu, Volkswagen, Toyota, Mahindra, Tata, Maruti Suzuki, Mitsubishi and Ashok Leyland.